nicolaschild/compiler-shared-tests/README.md

 # compiler-tests

-Nick was here!
+Nick was here! (and he passed)

-Ethan was here!
+Ethan was here! (and he passed with an A)